Disclaimer: “The views expressed in this webcast belong to our guest speakers and do not necessarily reflect the position of the ICA.”

 The panelists include police officers, CPTED experts, community strategists, urban designers, and criminologists:

 - Randy Atlas - Criminologist/Architect

 - Patrick McCully - Police Commander

 - Allison Martin - Criminology Professor

 Our panelists will be answering your questions and facilitating the discussion.
 If you have any topic-related questions for our guest speakers, please enter them in the relevant section during registration.
 Alternatively, you can also email questions to us or pose them in the comment box during the live session.

 Please share this invite with anyone who you think might benefit from learning more on this topic.

 We look forward to connecting with you!

-Who should attend: CPTED professionals, NGO representatives working in the field of crime prevention and community development, safety and crime prevention specialists, public officials, safety and security consultants, police officers, academics, students, researchers, policy makers, urban development experts, criminologists, sociologists, social engineers, decision-makers, architects, urban planners & designers, and others.
+Who should attend: urban planners and developers, CPTED professionals, NGO representatives working in the field of crime prevention and community development, safety and crime prevention specialists, public officials, safety and security consultants, police officers, academics, students, researchers, policy makers, urban development experts, criminologists, sociologists, social engineers, decision-makers, architects, urban planners & designers, and others.